TimB44/four-in-a-row/README.md

 - game-server
 - game-frontend

-The game-lib is a Rust library containing the needed types and function to allow for AI players and multiplayer support.
+The game-lib is a Rust library containing the needed types and functions to allow for AI players and multiplayer support.

 The game-server is a Rust Axum server which exposes a REST api allowing for both AI players and multiplayer games.